 Spearman’s rank correlation

 Using Spearman’s rank correlation, results show that correlation of measured characters ranges between 0.25 (fractal dimension) to 0.89 (reach), with differences between morphometric categories and between single- or multi-building plots.
 Characters in the Shape category exhibit the worst performance, with insignificant correlation for the whole sample (~0.27) and multi-building plots (~0.09) and low significance for single-building plots (~0.42).
-This result was expected, due to the intrinsically different geometry of the two spatial units (MC and plots) and to the existence of multi-building plots.
+This result was expected, due to the intrinsically different geometry of the two spatial units (morphological cells and plots) and to the existence of multi-building plots.

 Dimension characters inherently differ between multi- and single-building plots, showing only low significance for the former (~0.35, ~0.4) and high significance for the latter (~0.83, ~0.7).
 Remaining characters show moderate or high significance for all samples, with higher values for single-building plots (figure and Table 2).
 Results for all buffers are relatively consistent, with fluctuations observed only at smaller distances (< 50m), indicating the stability of the selected value of 100m.